RedPitaya/Documentation/developerGuide/hardware/125-14_EXT/top.rst

 .. note::

     FULL HW schematics for the Red Pitaya board are not available.
-Red Pitaya has open source code but not open hardware schematics.
+Red Pitaya has open-source code but not open hardware schematics.
 Nonetheless, DEVELOPMENT schematics are available.
 This schematic will give you information about HW configuration, FPGA pin connections, and similar.

 *************************
 Mechanical specifications